webpack/changelog-v5/README.md

 - IgnorePlugin and BannerPlugin must now be passed an options object.

+## Syntax deprecated

+`require.include` has been deprecated and will emit a warning by default when used.

+Behavior can be changed with `Rule.parser.requireInclude` to allowed, deprecated or disabled.

+(since beta.1)

 ## Automatic Node.js Polyfills Removed

 In the early days, webpack's aim was to allow running most node.js modules in the browser, but the module landscape changed and many module uses are now written mainly for frontend purposes. webpack <= 4 ships with polyfills for many of the node.js core modules, which are automatically applied once a module uses any of the core modules (i.e. the `crypto` module).